Compich/Aleo-Sudoku-Bot/README.md

 }"
 ```

-If the output is `0`, congrats!
+`check_for_complete` is, in fact, the only function (except for the auxiliary check_sequence, which checks if there are any duplicates or missing values in a sequence of 9 cells).
+In this function, all 9 rows are checked sequentially, and then 9 columns are checked using the check_for_complete function.<br>If the output is `0`, congrats!
 Your Sudoku is spot-on.
 Any other number indicates an error.
 Numbers from `1-9` denote issues in rows, while `10-18` indicate columns (e.g., 10 means the 1st column).

 ## 🏆 Final Note
 Best of luck!
 We hope to see you at the top of the leaderboard! 🌟